What is the Democracy Commitment?

 - Georgia Perimeter College (GA)

-- LaGuardia Community College (NY)
+- CUNY LaGuardia Community College (NY)

-- Lonestar College (Tex.)
+- Lone Star College (Tex.)

 - Los Rios Community College (Cal.)

-- Maricopa Community College (Az.)
+- Maricopa Community Colleges (Az.)

 - Miami Dade College (Fl.)